James Outman Player Props: Dodgers vs. Cubs

-James Outman -- with an on-base percentage of .342 in his past 10 games, 55 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers against the Chicago Cubs, with Drew Smyly on the mound, on April 21 at 2:20 PM ET.
+James Outman -- 4-for-5 with two home runs and four RBI in his most recent game -- will be in action for the Los Angeles Dodgers versus the Chicago Cubs, with Marcus Stroman on the hill, on April 23 at 2:20 PM ET.

-In his most recent game, he hit two homers in his last game (going 2-for-5) against the Cubs.
+In his most recent appearance, he smacked two homers in his last appearance (going 4-for-5) against the Cubs.

 James Outman Game Info & Props vs. the Cubs